 Neil Stock OBE, TDC Leader, praised the efforts put in by everyone across the district in keeping things running during one of the most difficult periods in recent times.

 “We know there is a lot of uncertainty, and people will have a lot of questions.
-This is a rapidly developing situation, and so we will do our best to keep people informed through our website and social media channels.
+This is a rapidly developing situation and we are adapting our working practices to ensure our residents and officers are kept as safe as possible.”

 “Appreciating that not all of our residents can access these digital means, we would ask you to pass that message on – from a distance – to friends and family, recognising that anything we might send out in traditional forms may quickly become outdated.”

 For more information on this news release contact Tendring District Council’s Communications Manager Will Lodge on 01255 686338.